 “Believe it or not, I’m a totally introverted person,” Hammett tells me.
 “People see me onstage and see that I walk out in front 50,000 people not even batting an eyelash, but I’m just used to that.
 Because of my family history, I always felt like an outsider.
 I was super shy as a kid, very quiet and observant.
 I had trouble fitting into a lot of situations, and I felt like a monster myself.
 A lot of the stuff I saw the monsters experiencing on the screen, I had a version of that in my own life.”

 If you look at a random sampling of heavy-metal album covers, it’s obvious Hammett is not alone in relating to monsters.
-This fascination with outcasts and deviant behavior is thread that runs throughout film history, too.
+This fascination with outcasts and deviant behavior is a thread that runs throughout film history, too.
 During the silent era, stark visuals, exaggerated facial expressions, jumpy strings, and swelling organs indicated depravity, in films such as the 1920 German Expressionist “The Cabinet of Dr. Caligari,” the 1920 American “Dr. Jekyll and Mr. Hyde,” and the Dracula-inspired 1922 German Expressionist “Nosferatu.”